 ●If adequate control of CINV is not achieved with the initial antiemetic regimen, the patient's management should be reviewed to ensure that there are no other factors responsible for continued emesis and that adequate antiemetic therapy actually was administered for the given chemotherapy regimen.
 If CINV remains an issue, the addition of a second-line agent (such as olanzapine, if it was not initially administered), changing from one 5-HT3 receptor antagonist to another, or trying an agent from a different class than was used for prophylaxis (eg, prochlorperazine) may be useful.
 (See 'Poor emesis control/rescue therapy' above and 'Poor control of emesis' above and 'Other agents' above.)

 The modest antiemetic activity of cannabinoids combined with their unfavorable side effect profile, especially in older patients, limits the clinical utility of this class of agents for treatment of refractory CINV.
-Nevertheless, guidelines from the National Comprehensive Cancer Network (NCCN), ASCO , and MASCC/ESMO all state that cannabinoids can be considered for refractory nausea and vomiting, and as a rescue antiemetic.
-The use of medical marijuana is not recommended for management of CINV.
+Nevertheless, guidelines from the National Comprehensive Cancer Network (NCCN) and ASCO both state that cannabinoids can be considered for refractory nausea and vomiting, and as a rescue antiemetic.
+The use of medical marijuana is not recommended for management of CINV in any guideline [3,5].
 (See 'Cannabinoids and medical marijuana' above.)

 ●For patients receiving oral chemotherapy agents, which have a variable emetogenicity potential (table 2), there is no consensus as to the appropriate antiemetic strategy.
 Consensus-based guidelines from NCCN recommend the following approach (see 'Oral chemotherapy' above):